How ISO 27001 can help you comply with the GDPR

-ISO 27001 is an international management standard that provides a proven framework for managing information security, using an integrated set of recommended policies, procedures, documents and technology in the form of an ISMS.
+ISO 27001 is an international management standard that provides a proven framework for managing information security, using an integrated set of recommended policies, procedures, documents and technology in the form of an ISMS (information security management system).

-- Achieving ISO 27001 certification can also provide convincing evidence that you have taken the necessary measures to comply with the data security requirements of the GDPR.
+- The ability to provide convincing evidence that the necessary measures have been taken to comply with the data security requirements of the GDPR;

 Why technical measures aren’t enough for GDPR compliance